rainym00d/EmbedPrivacy/README.md

+# Environment

+1. You can use `pip install -r requirements.txt` to create environment.

+2. If you want to use the flash-attention to accelerate the code, you should follow the instruction of [here](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features) to install it.

 # Sample Data
 `./sample_data` is a sample of the wikipedia, which is embeded with bge-large-en.
 It contains three parts: train, valid and test.
 Each part has two attribues: text and embedding.
 The number of three parts are 1000, 100 and 100 respectively.